arduino/forum-assets/moderator-instructions/moderator-instructions.md

 ##### [If the account is malicious](#if-the-account-is-malicious)

-Please note that Arduino has a firm policy against deleting any accounts, so you must not use the convenient **<kbd>Delete user...</kbd>** button Discourse presents.
+Please note that Arduino has a firm policy against deleting any accounts, so you must not use the **<kbd>Delete user...</kbd>** button Discourse presents.
 Instead, the following procedure is used to suspend the account:

 1. Suspend the user account, [following these instructions](#suspend-an-account)
 1. Go back to [the flag review page](https://forum.arduino.cc/review).
 1. Click the **<kbd>Approve User</kbd>** button.
-This seems absolutely wrong, but it's the only way to clear the flag.
-The user account will remain suspended even though it has been "approved".
+   **ⓘ** This is done to clear the flag in a manner compliant with [Arduino's user account policies](https://forum.arduino.cc/t/about-user-account-deletion-and-user-content-deletion/627095).
+It does not affect the suspension.

 <a name="needs-approval-flag-for-post"></a>